The Volkswagen Internal Combustion Engine

 - The first (intake) stroke: The piston starts at the top, the intake valve opens, and the piston moves down and sucks the gasoline/air mixture from the intake manifold into the cylinder.
 Only the tiniest drop of gasoline needs to be mixed with air in the carburetor for this cycle to work.

-- The second (compression)stroke: With the cylinder now filled with the fuel/air mixture, both the intake and exhaust valves close and the piston starts back up on the compression stroke.
+- The second (compression)stroke: With the cylinder now filled with the fuel/air mixture, both the intake and exhaust valve are closed and the piston starts back up on the compression stroke.
 Compression of the mixture makes the rapid burning in the cylinder more powerful.
+The more you can compress the gasoline/air mixture before ignition, the harder the push (more power) after ignition.

-- The third (power)stroke: Just a mite before the piston reaches the top of its stroke, the points open and the spark plug emits a spark to ignite the compressed gasoline/air mixture.
-The gasoline charge in the cylinder burns very rapidly, driving the piston down, transmitting the power of the chemical reaction in the cylinder through linear power via the piston and connecting rod to rotational power in the crank shaft.
+- The third (power)stroke: Just a mite before the piston reaches the top of its stroke, the points open, generating a high voltage spike in the coil, which is fed to the spark plug, and the spark plug emits a spark to ignite the compressed gasoline/air mixture.
+The gasoline charge in the cylinder burns very rapidly, causing a very high pressure in the cylinder, driving the piston down, transmitting the power of the chemical reaction in the cylinder through linear power via the piston and connecting rod to rotational power in the crank shaft.

 Note: The gasoline/air mixture burns very rapidly but it should not explode.
-If the mixture explodes, it causes a pinging noise which indicates that the mixture is being ignited before it is completely compressed and that a change in the timing of the engine is needed.
-If your engine pings due to a change in altitude or fuel octane, the spark timing should be retarded.
+The actual burn process takes 2-3 thousandths of a second.
+If the mixture burns in an uncontrolled manner, it causes an opposing pressure wave in the cylinder, resulting in a "hammer blow" to the piston rather than a steady push, and a harsh, uneven clicking sound.
+If your engine pings due to a change in altitude or fuel octane, the spark timing should be retarded a little, or a higher octane gasoline/petrol used.

 - The fourth (exhaust) stroke: Once the piston hits the bottom of its stroke, the piston moves back up and the exhaust valve opens to vent the exhaust gases from the cylinder to go out the tail pipe.